eamtcPROG/PAD/README.md

 - `POST /event` - Create a new event.
 - `GET /event` - List all events.
 - `GET /event/{id}` - Get event details by ID.

+- `GET /notification` - this will establish the connection with UserService, when the payment when the payment is is pending it will notify the user

 #### User